-NFL arranges workout to let Kaepernick audition for teams
+Dolphins plan to attend Kaepernick's NFL audition

 One of the most outspoken of the protesting players, Kaepernick contends that teams would not sign him because they wanted to distance themselves from the protests, which U.S. President Donald Trump blasted as unpatriotic and disrespectful.

+Flores said he had not yet finalized who from his staff would attend, and said his primary focus was on Sunday’s game against the Buffalo Bills.

+The Dolphins have struggled this season, with a 2-7 record, as well as one of the worst-ranked offenses in the league.

-Late on Tuesday, Kaepernick said in a Twitter message that the NFL’s head office reached out to his representatives regarding a workout in Atlanta on Saturday.
+Late on Tuesday, Kaepernick said in a Twitter message that the NFL’s head office reached out to his representatives regarding the workout in Atlanta on Saturday.

 “I’ve been in shape and ready for this for 3 years, can’t wait to see the head coaches and GMs,” said Kaepernick.